sccirlos/utrgv2020_CS1170/README.md

 We will be working on Laboratory 1 and Laboratory 2.
 Criteria and files for these assignments can be found in Blackboard under 'Assignments'

+Using Repl.it,
+  - Upload the files
+  - Solve the assignments
+  - Run the program

+  - Learn interaction features with TAs
+      - How to show TAs your code:
+        - during lab sessions
+        - assignment submission